macicco/pysat/source/tutorial.rst

    stop = pysat.datetime(2009,5,9)
    vefi.download(start, stop)

 The data is downloaded to pysat_data_dir/platform/name/tag/, in this case pysat_data_dir/cnofs/vefi/dc_b/.
+At the end of the download, pysat will update the list of files associated with VEFI.

 **Load Data**